 Research from 2010 found that oatmeal can reduce inflammation and may prevent the skin from releasing chemicals that promote inflammation.

 Oatmeal products are unlikely to irritate the skin, even in people with a history of allergic reactions.
-One 2012
+One 2012 study concluded that oatmeal appears to be a safe and effective ingredient.

 For people with psoriasis who have sensitive skin or who cannot use certain products, oatmeal soap may be a good option.